 Three Foods that bring you down

 If you’ve ever seen a kid with a bag of Halloween candy, you know where the term “sugar rush” comes from!
-But, shortly after that rush comes the crash.
-The crash is your body recovering from that brief energy surge, and it actually requires a much GREATER use of your energy.
+But shortly after that rush comes the crash.
+The crash is your body recovering from that brief energy surge and it actually requires a much GREATER use of your energy.
 Sugar activates your adrenal glands, releasing adrenaline and cortisol (normally released during periods of stress).
 Your heart rate and blood pressure increase and as your blood sugar rises, your pancreas then releases insulin.
-Chronic stimulation of the adrenals and pancreas wears them down, and they simply stop functioning.
+Chronic stimulation of the adrenals and pancreas wears them down and they simply stop functioning.
 It becomes a Boy Who Cried Wolf situation.
-Then, when confronted with real stress, your body shuts down.
-All you are left with is fatigue and a craving for MORE sugar.
+When confronted with real stress, your body shuts down.
+You are left with fatigue and a craving for MORE sugar.
 When your bodily systems are exhausted, of course you will be too.

 Caffeine is seen as the ultimate energy pick me up.
 Feeling tired?
 Just have some coffee.
 Right?
 Wrong.
-Whether it’s in coffee, soda, or in any of the heavily marketed energy drinks, caffeine affects your body in almost the same exact way as sugar does.
+Whether it’s in coffee, soda, or in any of the heavily marketed energy drinks, caffeine affects your body in almost the same exact way sugar does.
 Your adrenal glands (your energy regulators) secrete energy hormones even if there aren’t enough to spare.
 Your body becomes stuck in a constant state of “fight or flight”.
 Your liver is forced to release more glucose into the bloodstream which creates a blood sugar high that is then followed by a huge drop in blood sugar.
 Caffeine, which can stay in your system anywhere from 8 to 30 hours, also constricts blood vessels, decreasing circulation.
-All your energy is being depleted internally, in the struggle to regulate your exhausted bodily systems.
-All you are left with is fatigue and a craving to experience the rush again.
-Caffeine is used as a metabolism booster on the 3 day Military Diet but we don’t really recommend drinking more than 2 cups of coffee a day.
+All your energy is being depleted internally in the struggle to regulate your exhausted bodily systems.
+What remains is fatigue and a craving to experience the rush again.
+Caffeine is used as a metabolism booster on the 3 day Military Diet but we don’t recommend drinking more than 2 cups of coffee a day.